Mercedes Fernandez Lab

 Understanding the causes and drivers of liver disease to improve human health

-The Mercedes Fernandez Lab is part of the IDIBAPS Biomedical Research Institute (Barcelona, Spain), composed by the Hospital Clinic of Barcelona and the Faculty of Medicine University of Barcelona, and is also affiliated to the Spanish Biomedical Research Networking Center on Hepatic and Digestive Disease (CIBEREHD).
+The Mercedes Fernandez Lab is part of the IDIBAPS Biomedical Research Institute (Barcelona, Spain), composed by the Hospital Clinic of Barcelona and the University of Barcelona.
 Our research focuses on identifying the causes and drivers of chronic liver diseases, including cirrhosis of the liver and liver cancer, which affect millions of humans beings and are leading causes of death and liver transplantation worldwide.
 This is essential to fully elucidate unresolved pathogenetic mechanisms, discover new drug targets, and facilitate the identification of novel therapeutic avenues that may be used to prevent or treat liver diseases.
 The hope being to eventually have an impact on clinical care and reduce the morbility and mortality of patients suffering from chronic liver disease.

 The major aims of our team are: